alperentalaslioglu/d-js/README.md

 # d-js
-Data structure implementation library for JavaScript
+Data structure implementation for JavaScript.
+This data structures can be used for every project or application.

+d.js is now on development process.

+It will be released first version soon.

 Planning List of Data Structures
 - [ ] Stack